 Darkness Brings Light

 When it feels like tumultuous storms are wreaking havoc on our identity and the ones we love are going through their own battles, it can get very dark.
 I call it the dark night of the soul.
-I think our Savior felt that the night he begged for his disciples to stay awake and pray while he was sweating drops of blood.
-They all fell asleep.
+I think this is what our Savior felt the night he begged for his disciples to stay awake and pray while he was sweating drops of blood, but they all fell asleep.
 The sheep scattered and left him.
 The ones he loved the most were gone.
 One even denied him three times.
-To top it off he is crying Father, take this cup from me!
-But not my will, but thine be done!
+To top it off, he is crying, “Father, take this cup from me!
+But not my will, but Thine be done!”
 Oh, what hard words to utter when you know what happens to lambs.

-“But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them; and suddenly there came a great earthquake, so that the foundations of the prison house were shaken; and immediately all the doors were opened and everyone’s chains were unfastened.
+“But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them, and suddenly there came a great earthquake so that the foundations of the prison house were shaken, and immediately all the doors were opened, and everyone’s chains were unfastened.
 When the jailer awoke and saw the prison doors opened, he drew his sword and was about to kill himself, supposing that the prisoners had escaped.
 But Paul cried out with a loud voice, saying, “Do not harm yourself, for we are all here!”
 And he called for lights and rushed in, and trembling with fear he fell down before Paul and Silas, and after he brought them out, he said, “Sirs, what must I do to be saved?”
-Acts 16:25-30.
+(Acts 16:25-30).

 Such darkness brought such LIGHT.

-Perhaps, you have all the comforts of heat, air conditioning, a bed, pillow, blanket and food to last until pay day –these simple items go unnoticed like our favorite coffee mug in the morning or a pet that longingly snuggles close to us.
+Perhaps, you have all the comforts of heat, air conditioning, a bed, pillow, blanket, and food to last until payday –these simple items go unnoticed like our favorite coffee mug in the morning or a pet that longingly snuggles close to us.
 We neglect to notice or appreciate our clean pajamas and water that can be attained from a handle.
 We forget what the rest of the world around us might be experiencing.

-The Father caused manna to fall from heaven and eventually all the things I lost came back.
+The Father caused manna to fall from heaven, and eventually, all the things I lost came back.
 I learned so much from the pain that I wouldn’t trade one moment of it, but I still lack being grateful in other areas.
 Let me give you some examples.

 A precious gift was given to me today and also to you.
 We woke up.
 We can never get this day back again.
 Tomorrow is not promised.

-At some point, millions of sperm were traveling and only one crossed the finish line and hit our mother’s egg.
+At some point, millions of sperm were traveling, and only one crossed the finish line and hit our mother’s egg.
 BAM!
 We came into the world and opened our eyes.
-There is no one like you.
-No one with your thumbprint.
+There is no one like you–no one with your thumbprint.
 You are unique.
 You are amazing.
 You are wonderfully made!

-“In everything give thanks, for this is what God wants from you who are united with the Messiah Yeshua/ Jesus.”
-1st Thessalonians 5:18 CJB.
+“In everything give thanks, for this is what God wants from you who are united with the Messiah Yeshua/ Jesus” (1st Thessalonians 5:18 CJB).